 New York state is one of the largest grant-making environments in the country.
 Between New York State agencies, New York City government programs, and the extraordinary concentration of foundations based in Manhattan, organizations in New York have access to a vast range of funding.
 The New York State Council on the Arts alone is one of the largest state arts funders.

-15 grants in New York
+What grants are open in New York right now?

 Ag and Food Systems Workforce Development Grant New York State Department of Agriculture and Markets Request for Proposals for the New York State Agriculture and Food Systems Workforce Development…